IS2AI/TFW/README.md

 ```

 ## Downloading the dataset
-Please sign a consent form to download the dataset. **!!!THE LINK WILL BE PROVIDED SOON HERE!!!**
+Please sign [a consent form](https://issai.nu.edu.kz/tfw-annotated-thermal-faces-in-the-wild-dataset/) to download the dataset.

 ## Data visualization
 - To visualize the `outdoor` dataset: